jamesmcm/s3rename/README.md

 FLAGS:
     -n, --dry-run                   Do not carry out modifications (only print) -h, --help                      Prints help information
-        --no-preserve-properties    Do not preserve object properties (saves retrieving per-object details) - using this flag will remove any encryption
+        --no-preserve-acl           Do not preserve Object ACL settings (all will be set to private) --no-preserve-properties    Do not preserve object properties (saves retrieving per-object details) - using this flag will remove any encryption
     -q, --quiet                     Do not print key modifications